e271828e/Flight.jl/docs/notes/design/framework_spec.md

 race).
 Conditions carry no facts, only "look again"; the facts (counter, running) live in state each waiter tests privately.

+**Counter home and publication order.** The boundary index is carried *in* the snapshot (with `t`), so any holder of one — the log, an error's replay pointer (§15.4), a post-run inspector — indexes it without consulting the loop; the loop additionally mirrors it in the state the wait predicate tests.
+The order of the two publications is normative: the release-store of `latest` (§12.2) happens **before** the counter increment under the lock, so `counter > last_seen` implies `latest` holds at least that boundary — a waiter can never wake onto a stale snapshot.
+The converse — observing a *newer* snapshot than the increment that woke you — is expected and correct: newest-wins.

 **Semantics: newest-wins, no queues.** A slow consumer skips frames and always receives the current world.
 This mirrors the inbound side: coalescing to the newest batch (in) and to the newest snapshot (out) are the same ZOH decision; no